Abandoned & Little-Known Airfields:

 It depicted a north/south runway, whereas the previous crosswind runway had been replaced with an oval racetrack.

-Two hangars were on the southeast side of the airport, but there were no aircraft visible,
+Two hangars were on the southeast side of the airport, but there were no aircraft visible, so the airport may have already been closed by that point.

 The last topo map depiction which has been located of Wheatley Airport was on the 1956 USGS topo map.

-It depicted a north/south runway with a parallel taxiway on either side, labeled simply as “Landing Field”,
+It depicted a north/south runway with a parallel taxiway on either side, labeled simply as “Landing Field”.

 A ramp with a few small buildings was depicted on the southeast side.